-I divide up my time and work on each project for a given time period (which might span two-three days).
-I don’t write by the clock, but more judge when I’m finished by the work I complete.
-Of course that will vary depending on the stage I am on with a project.
-For one I might be happy with 3000 words, while another I’ll stop at 500 words, because I did research with it.
-I know when I’ve accomplished what I want for that time period and can move on.
+I divide up my time and work on each project for a given time period (which might span two or three days).
+I don’t write by the clock, but more judge when I’m finished by the work I have completed.
+Of course, that will vary depending on the stage I am on with a project.
+For one I might only be happy with 3000 words, while another I’d stop at 500 words, because of all the research involved.
+I know when I’ve accomplished what I want for that time period and can move on to the next project.

 I keep in constant communication with the client

 I have a policy of answering emails within 24 hours.
-I don’t always succeed, but typically I answer communications within a few hours.
-I want to stay on top of things and make sure I am there for my clients for the duration of the project, and beyond.
+Typically, I answer communications within a few hours.
+I want to stay on top of things and make sure I am there for my clients for the duration of the project and beyond.

 It takes time to keep this sort of communication line going, but in the end it actually saves time.
 If you avoid talking to your client, it is very likely that they will not be happy with the final book.
 However if you stay on top of their emails and phone calls, you will have a very happy client who will hire you again and again and refer their friends to you!

 I’d love to hear your thoughts!
-Do you prefer to work on multiple projects?
+Do you prefer to work juggling writing projects?
 If so, what techniques do you use?
 If not, please tell us why!

 Additional articles you might find helpful: